RoyElkabetz/Useful-Stuff/Markdowns/Reinforcement Learning on a  GCP VM Instance.md

 ```
 and now you have your repository in the GitProjects folder.

-## Install Gym with Atari libraries (with ROMs) on a GCP VM Instance
+## Install Gym and Atari libraries (with ROMs) on a GCP VM Instance